Skip to main content

 Jenny

 Great question.
 I started at the Postal Service in 2007 as a recruiter.
-At the time, like many organizations, the Postal Service was struggling to fill hard-to-recruit professional positions.
-Leadership created a new talent acquisition and retention group, and I was one of the first recruiters hired to fill niche jobs.
+At the time, the Postal Service, like many organizations, was struggling to fill some of the hard-to-full, hard-to-recruit professional positions.
+So, leadership at the time created a new talent acquisition and retention group, and I was one of the first recruiters hired here at the Postal Service to bring in other external talent to fill some of those niche jobs.

 Dimitri